 From the aesthetic and intellectual stimulation of several hours at the Guggenheim, we turned to more practical matters in the late afternoon.
 After picking up our luggage from our hotel, we called a taxi and set out for the airport — about 20 minutes away– to pick up our rental car, an Audi A4.
 After having the car’s GPS (Satnav) converted to instructions in English, we were on our way, heading west along the coast.
-Getting out of Bilbao was quite straightforward, although we noticed that the GPS voice function was not working, something we attributed at that moment to our lack of familiarity with the system.
+Getting out of Bilbao was quite straightforward, although we noticed that the GPS voice function was not working, something we attributed at first to our lack of familiarity with the system.

 We had booked a room for two nights at the Posada El Trasmerano, just outside the small town of Argoños, about 80 kilometres/50 miles west of Bilbao.
 Soon after leaving Bilbao, we left Euskadi and entered the autonomous region of Cantabria.
 The road (A8) follows the coast for much of the way, and is a very pleasant drive.
 To our left, there were green wooded hills broken by fields with grazing cattle and sheep.
 To our right, there were teasing glimpses of the sea and sandy coves and fishing villages.